AnneSWarlaumont/infant-vocal-foraging/Analyses/README.md

 iv) plot relevant results (Plots)

 Folder Analyses also contains code written by Ritwika in R and MATLAB R2019a (R version 3.5.2 (2018-12-20) -- "Eggshell Igloo") to carry out statistical tests on results obtained from (ii) and (iii).
-All R code is in folder stats_R and_matlab.
+All R and matlab code used for stats are in folder stats_R and_matlab.

 Please execute .m files from folders in the order specified in (i)-(iv), followed by code in stats_R and_matlab.